dxjones/Pusher-PHP/README.md

 JSON format
 -----------

-If your data is already encoded in JSON format, you can avoid a second encoding step by setting the sixth argument true, like so:
+If your data is already encoded in JSON format, you can avoid a second encoding step by setting the sixth argument to true, like so:

 	$pusher->trigger('my-channel', 'event', 'data', null, false, true)